House Democrats announce cuts to Border Patrol, ICE

 Whether it goes far enough for immigrant-rights groups who want to see ICE defunded, however, remains to be seen.

-Her bill also deletes Mr. Trump’s border wall funding request and would ban any new money being spent.
-That would prevent the president from another attempt to siphon cash from the Pentagon, as he has done the last two years.

-But the bill does include $75 million for the Fish and Wildlife Service to mitigate effects of past wall construction.

-Overall, Mr. Trump had asked for $15.8 billion for CBP.
+Mr. Trump had asked for $15.8 billion for CBP.
 The bill allocated $14.6 billion.
 He’d wanted $10 billion for ICE, while the legislation gives him just $7.4 billion.
 Last year, the agency got more than $8 billion.

 Sign up for Daily Newsletters